 We may redeem the Public Warrants prior to their exercise at a time that is disadvantageous to holders of Public Warrants.
 We have the ability to redeem outstanding Public Warrants at any time after they become exercisable and prior to their expiration, at a price of \$0.01 per Public Warrant, provided that the closing price of the common stock equals or exceeds \$18.00 per share (as adjusted for adjustments to the number of shares issuable upon exercise or the exercise price of a warrant) for any 20 trading days within a 30 trading day period commencing once the Public Warrants become exercisable and ending three days before we send the notice of redemption to Public Warrant holders.
 If and when the Public Warrants become redeemable by us, we may exercise the redemption right even if we are unable to register or qualify the underlying securities for sale under all applicable state securities laws.
 As a result, we may redeem the warrants as set forth above even if the holders are otherwise unable to exercise the warrants.
-Redemption of the outstanding Public Warrants (i) to exercise their Public Warrants and pay the exercise price therefor at a time when it may be disadvantageous for them to do so, (ii) to sell their Public Warrants at the then-current market price when they might otherwise wish to hold their Public Warrants or (iii) to accept the nominal redemption price which, at the time the outstanding Public Warrants are called for redemption, is likely to be substantially less than the market value of their Public Warrants.
-As noted above, none of the Private Placement Warrants will be redeemable by us so long as they are held by the Sponsor or its permitted transferees.
+Redemption of the outstanding Public Warrants (i) to exercise their Public Warrants and pay the exercise price therefor at a time when it may be disadvantageous for them to do so, (ii) to sell their Public Warrants at the then-current market price when they might otherwise wish to hold their Public Warrants or (iii) to accept the nominal redemption price which, at the time the outstanding Public Warrants will be redeemable by us so long as they are held by the Sponsor or its permitted transferees.

-The terms of the Legacy LanzaTech warrants that were converted into New LanzaTech warrants at the closing of the Business Combination are materially different from those of the Public Warrants.
+The terms of the Legacy LanzaTech warrants that were converted into LanzaTech warrants at the closing of the Business Combination are materially different from those of the Public Warrants.
 The AM Warrant entitles its holder to purchase up to 300,000 shares of common stock at an exercise price equal to \$10.00, and will expire on the fifth anniversary of the consummation of the Business Combination.
 The Shortfall Warrants entitle the holders to purchase up to 4,083,486 shares of common stock at an exercise price equal to \$10.00 per share, subject to adjustment, and will expire on March 27, 2028.